SpencerCDixon/SpenceBoy/Docs/dev-log.md

 * Created SoundCard
 * Script for quickly building a bunch of ASM files
 * Implemented CP_X op codes
-* Implemented OR_X op codes needed for the hello world ROM
+* Implemented more OR_X op codes needed for the hello world ROM
+* Implemented more AND_X op codes needed for the hello world ROM

 ---